Learn about the rebellion of the Israelites in the Bible book of Numbers and its lead-up to entering the Promised Land in this visual printable.

 • Moses’ sister Miriam is afflicted with leprosy because of her jealousy (Chapter 12)

-• Special Nazarite vow guidelines later taken by the prophet Samuel and judge Samson (Chapter 6)
+• Special Nazarite vow guidelines later taken by the prophet Samuel and Judge Samson (Chapter 6)

 • Balaam and his talking donkey (Chapters 22-24)